ACOME highlights the impact of choices and uses on networks carbon footprint.

 Since the last century, the emission of greenhouse gases has been multiplied by 6 and the average temperature has already increased by more than 1° Celsius (2° Fahrenheit) since 1880 (NASA GISS).

-The Paris Agreement, signed by 55 countries in December 2015, aims to keep global warming below 2° Celsius by 2100, compared to pre-industrial level.
+The Paris Agreement, signed by 55 countries in December 2015, aims to keep global warming below 2°Celsius by 2010, compared to preindustrial level.

-According to the Intergovernmental Panel on Climate Change (IPCC), when humanity will have emitted 2900 CO2 gigatons, the growth of temperature could not be kept below this threshold.
+According to the Intergovernmental Panel on Climate Change (IPCC), when humanity will have emitted 2900 CO2 gigatons, the growth of temperature could not be kept below this treshold.

 More than 2000 gigatons have already been emitted in the last 50 years and the carbon credit available is now only 800 CO2 gigatons.
 At the current rate, this carbon budget will be over in 20 years.